Kernix13/beginner-git-commands/ADVANCED_GIT.md

 git push origin main
 ```

-- what `git merge main` is doing is merge `main` into `new-branch` and resolve the conflicts in that branch - so test things out and make sure it works -
+- what `git merge main` is doing is merge `main` into `new-branch` and resolve the conflicts in that branch - so test things out and make sure it works
-- then you save/add/commit the changes and switch to `main` and merge the branch into it -
+- then you save/add/commit the changes and switch to `main` and merge the branch into it
-- `--no-ff` tells git to NOT fast-forward if it detects that it can which will move the HEAD pointer forward but sometimes you want to prevent that -
+- `--no-ff` tells git to NOT fast-forward if it detects that it can.
+That will move the `HEAD` pointer forward but sometimes you want to prevent that (?)
 - that is to preserve the history that a branch was merged in (???)
 - back on GitHub everything should be good
 - remember to do `git pull origin main`